wikimedia/sentencex/bindings/nodejs/README.md

 A sentence segmentation library in Go language with wide language support optimized for speed and utility.

-> This is a Rust language port of the original [sentencex](https://github.com/wikimedia/sentencex) library.
-A javascript/node port also exists [sentencex-js](https://github.com/wikimedia/sentencex-js)

 ## Approach

 - If it's a period, it ends a sentence.